rvianello/razi/docs/similarity_queries_tutorial.rst

     Base.metadata.create_all()

-In the present case this last command creates the ``compounds`` table and also implicitly includes the creation of indices on the columns with types ``Molecule`` and  ``BitFingerprint``.
+In the present case this last command creates the ``compounds`` table and also implicitly includes the creation of indices on the columns with types :class:`~razi.chemtypes.Molecule` and  :class:`~razi.chemtypes.BitFingerprint`.
 Please notice how in the constructor the fingerprint fields are initialized by database backend expressions invoked on the ``structure`` column.

 Inserting data
 --------------